 How Do Opioid Medications Work?

 Once ingested, opioid medications travel to the brain and attach to opioid receptors.
 The result is a diminished sense of pain and an increased sense of pleasure or euphoria.
 At low doses, most people feel tired, but at higher doses, they can slow breathing, which is dangerous.
-Opioid dependency starts when an individual starts taking increasingly higher doses of the medication in order to enhance the sensations of pleasure.
+Opioid dependency starts when an individual takes increasingly higher doses of the medication to enhance the sensations of pleasure.

 Signs of an Opioid Dependency